To learn more about Sereniel check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-A 1-Cost Attack card that deals moderate damage, but more importantly, deals 0.5 Tenacity damage and activates again if the enemy was not Ravaged, doubling its potential.
-This card is fairly weak in its base form, but gains significant improvements and variations after epiphanies, which ensure it’s still worth using/keeping.
+A 1-Cost Attack Card that deals moderate damage, but more importantly, deals 0.5 Tenacity Damage and activates again if the enemy was not Ravaged, doubling its potential.
+This card is fairly weak in its base form, but gains significant improvements and variations after Epiphanies, which ensures it’s still worth using/keeping.

 Shining Core